torvalds/linux/Documentation/filesystems/f2fs.rst

 			 The argument may be either "v1" or "v2", in order to select the corresponding fscrypt policy version. checkpoint=%s[:%u[%]]	 Set to "disable" to turn off checkpointing.
-Set to "enable" to reenable checkpointing.
+Set to "enable" to re-enable checkpointing.
 Is enabled by default.
 While disabled, any unmounting or unexpected shutdowns will cause the filesystem contents to appear as they did when the filesystem was mounted with that option.